 How many days should you spend in Seville, Cordoba and Granada?

-You’ll want to find a hotel or use Airbnb to find accommodation near the “casco antiguo” of Cordoba, Seville and Granada.
+Try to find accommodation near the “casco antiguo” of Cordoba, Seville and Granada.
 Casco antiguo and casco viejo translate to “historic district”, i.e. the area closest to all the attractions you’re planning to visit!
 If you’re new to Airbnb click here to get $30 off your first trip.